skalenetwork/mirage-manager/SPEC.md

 ## Custom Libraries & Data Structures
 ### [`ExitQueue.sol`](./contracts/utils/ExitQueue.sol)

-The `ExitQueueLibrary` manages delayed withdrawal for staking and rewards.
-It is used by `Staking.sol` to enforce withdrawal delays and limit the number of pending exit requests per account.
+The `ExitQueueLibrary` manages delayed withdrawals for staking and rewards.
+It is used by `Staking.sol` to enforce withdrawal delays and track exit requests per user.

 #### Key Data Structures

-- **ExitQueue**: Tracks all user exit requests, total pending amount, max requests per user, and delay before funds can be claimed.
+- **ExitQueue**: Stores all exit requests, user exit data, the total amount in the exit queue, a delay before funds can be claimed, and a counter for request IDs.
-- **UserExitQueue**: Stores a user's exit requests and their IDs.
+- **UserExitData**: Tracks a user's exit request IDs and the total amount pending withdrawal.
-- **ExitRequest**: Contains the amount and release date for a withdrawal.
+- **ExitRequest**: Contains the request ID, user address, node ID, amount, and unlock date for a withdrawal.

 #### Main Functions

-- `createRequest(queue, user, amount)`: Creates a new exit request for a user, enforcing max requests and setting the release date.
+- `createRequest(queue, user, nodeId, amount)`: Creates a new exit request for a user and node, setting the unlock date based on the configured delay.
-- `claimAll(queue, user)`: Claims all unlocked requests for a user and transfers funds.
+- `claim(queue, user, requestId)`: Claims a specific unlocked exit request for a user and removes it from the queue.
+- `isRequestUnlocked(queue, requestId)`: Returns whether a specific request is unlocked and ready to be claimed.
+- `getNumRequestsForUser(queue, user)`: Returns the number of pending exit requests for a user.
+- `getRequest(queue, requestId)`: Returns the details of a specific exit request.
+- `getRequestAt(queue, user, index)`: Returns the exit request at a specific index for a user.
-- `getReadyToClaimAmount(queue, user)`: Returns the total amount ready to be claimed by a user.
+- `getUnlockedRequest(queue, user)`: Returns the first unlocked exit request for a user.
-- `getTotalAmountInExitQueue(queue, user)`: Returns the total amount in que queue for a user.
+- `getTotalInQueueForUser(queue, user)`: Returns the total amount pending withdrawal for a user.

 #### Configuration

-- `maxRequests`: Maximum number of pending exit requests per user.
-If the limit is reached, the newest request in the queue is overridden with an updated value and timestamp
 - `retrievingDelay`: Delay (in seconds) before a request can be claimed.

 #### Usage